 The Apies / Pienaars sub-management area comprises the Apies River catchment, the Pienaars River catchment and the catchment of the Moretele and Tlholwe rivers down to its confluence with the Crocodile River.
 The Apies River joins the Pienaars River to the north of Hammanskraal.
 The Apies River drains the Pretoria CBD, parts of the central-eastern suburbs and most of the western Pretoria industrial and urban areas.
 Increased high surface water runoff is channelled into the Apies River from these areas.
 The Pienaars River joins the Crocodile River just below the confluence of the Crocodile and Elands rivers.
-Roodeplaat Dam and Klipvoor Dam are the major dams in the sub-catchment while Pretoria in the southern part and Bela-Bela, situated in the northern part of the sub-catchment, are the major towns.
+Roodeplaat Dam and Klipvoor Dam are the major dams in the sub-catchment while Pretoria in the southern rivers.
+The Elands River is a tributary of the part and Bela-Bela, situated in the northern part of the sub-catchment, are the major towns.
 The upper and middle reaches of this sub-management area in particular are densely settled.